jo/trovebox-uploader/README.md

 ## Usage

-    ./upload folder1 folder2
+    ./upload folder1 folder2 image.jpg

-This will upload all JPG images in `folder1` and `folder2`.
+This will upload all JPG images in `folder1` and `folder2`, as well as `mage.jpg`

 To upload the current folder, just run